kath-a-rine/reading-notes/301/class-02.md

 3. When do we re-render our application?

-Applications are re-rendered when there is a change or update to their state or props.
+Applications are re-rendered when there is a change or update to their state.

 4. What are some examples of things that we could store in state?